bohdanmoroziuk/markdown-blog/src/content/blog/2024/first-post-ever.md

 ---
-title: First post on our website
+title: First post ever
 description: Meet my first blog post
-published_at: 2022-07-23
+published_at: 2024-06-21
 toc: true
 ---

-# First post on our website
+# First post ever

 ## Introduction
 This is some text. *This is italic*.